bonitasoft/bonita-doc/md/profiles-overview.md

 ## Custom profiles

-In addition to the default profiles, users of Enterprise, Performance and Efficiency editions can create [custom profiles](custom-profiles.md).
+In addition to the default profiles, users of Enterprise, Performance and Efficiency editions can create custom profiles.
+Custom profiles must be created and updated in the [profile editor](profileCreation.md) of Bonita studio.
+To create a custom profile, map it to entities of the organization.
 If a custom profile is created to give access to custom content in the portal, its _Portal menu_ (navigation structure and pages) must also be defined in the profile.
-To create a custom profile, map it to entities of the organization, and create its portal menu, use the [profile editor](profileCreation.md) in the studio.
-In a production environment, an Administrator must use the **Organization**>**Profiles** menu.
+In a production environment, to recover from an issue or in rare situations, an Administrator can use the _Organization_>_Profiles_ actions.